zacwong2151/tp/docs/tutorials/AddRemark.md

 ![Creating a test for `execute`.](../images/add-remark/CreateTest.png)

-Following convention, let’s change the eventName of the generated method to `execute_addRemarkUnfilteredList_success`.
+Following convention, let’s change the name of the generated method to `execute_addRemarkUnfilteredList_success`.

 Let’s use the utility functions provided in `CommandTestUtil`.
 The functions ensure that commands produce the expected `CommandResult` and output the correct message.
 In this case, `CommandTestUtil#assertCommandSuccess` is the best fit as we are testing that a `RemarkCommand` will successfully add a `Remark`.